FedericoMilesi/challenge-meli/README.md

 ## Cloud Platform

-The app environment is managed through the AWS Elastic Beanstalk orchestration service, and it is deployed with a Preconfigured Docker container (GlassFish 5.0 with Java 8 running on 64bit Amazon Linux).
+The application environment is being managed with the AWS Elastic Beanstalk orchestration service, and the app is deployed through a Preconfigured Docker container (GlassFish 5.0 with Java 8 running on 64bit Amazon Linux).